 - is among the top 20 of his/her batch in law school in terms of academic performance; and

-- has enrolled and completed the full load for the first two (2) years of law school.
+- has enrolled and completed the full load for the first two (2) years of law school in the case of 3rd-year students and the first three (3) years of law school in the case of 4th-year students.

 4. Interview.
 There will be an interview to be conducted by the FLP Panel of Judges who will be given full discretion in the conduct of the said interview.

 5. Judging and Selection.
 Judging will be made by the FLP Panel of Judges.
 The Panel shall consider the candidate’s ability to demonstrate clearly, logically and concisely what he/she has done and intends to do to propagate and espouse the philosophy of liberty and prosperity under the rule of law.
 Although the scholarship is merit-based, the less privileged shall be preferred in case of a tie between two nominees.
 Selection shall be final when affirmed by the FLP.

 6. Awarding.
 The FLP Scholarship is a monetary scholarship award of ₱200,000 of which a maximum of ₱100,000 shall be for tuition fee and ₱20,000 for the book allowance.
 The amounts for the tuition fee and the book allowance will be transferred to the account of the student-created especially for this purpose and in tranches corresponding to the schedule of payment for tuition fee per semester of the pertinent academic institution.
 The remaining ₱80,000 shall be for scholar’s stipend.
 Only such amount needed shall be deposited.
 If the tuition fee component of the monetary scholarship award is in excess of the awardee’s tuition, the balance will be returned to FLP.
 If the awardee is entitled to another scholarship award, he/she will still receive the cash monetary scholarship award to be provided by the FLP.

 7. Unclaimed award.
 If for any reason, an awardee is unable to attend schooling or is unable to claim the monetary scholarship award, FLP shall cancel said scholarship award and grant it to another qualified nominee at its discretion.